-In Mackay for the past 10 or 12 years about 30 churches have joined together under the Mackay Churches Together banner and in conjunction with the local Regional Council to be a blessing to their community.
+In Mackay for 10 to 12 years about 30 churches had joined together under the Mackay Churches Together banner and in conjunction with the local Regional Council to be a blessing to their community.

 What is so Hard About Unity?

-The most important aspect is when churches come together in Unity not trying to get members or to push their individual church forward.
+The most important aspect is churches coming together in Unity, not trying to get members or to push their individual church forward.
 This is a biblical instruction.
 Read the article What is so Hard About Unity.

 A major benefit that has come out of these festivals where the local heroes within the community have been honoured, is that the church has changed the community’s perception and acceptance of the Church – Honour brings Breakthrough.